ashutoshmjain/gita/src/thought.md

 - triggering a self-sustaining and censor resistant pay back model around scribing.
 Yes, "scribing" was declared downright demonic !
 Many reciters believed wisdom could never be locked in written symbols.
 Fears were not misplaced though - they could see a more versatile variant of humans on the horizon -> Think about all the brouhaha we have around AI safety [^aiSafety]these days!

 ----

-[^vishnu]: `Vishnu Purana`…
-- Spoken by `Maharishi Parasara`, `Vishnu Purana` (the gem of `Puranas`) was later scribed into text by his son `Krishna Dwaipayana`. `Purana` means ancient stories. `Vishnu Purana` is thus ancient stories of `Vishnu` - One of the three primal forces of existence.
-- In `Vaidik` framework of Indian mythology, God is not a person.
-It is a combination of three basic protocols.
-The protocol that turns knowledge into manifested conscious beings when certain conditions are met, is known as `Vishnu`.
-Each of the manifested beings has a separate set of conditions required to manifest.
-In that, a mosquito is different from a snake.
-Hence, `Vishnu` is the collection of templates of creation.
-- In his idol image, `Vishnu` is normally shown to bear the universal continuum `Chakra` on his finger.
-The incarnations of `Vishnu`, lead the life to higher state of consciousness.
-For example, the first incarnation of `Vishnu`, `Matsya Avtara` a fish, symbolizes the conscious growth when living beings moved from water to solid earth.
-His second incarnation was `Kurma` a turtle depicting the ability of conscious beings to stay and live long on Earth.
-The ten incarnations of `Vishnu` are called `Dashavataras` .
-They are compared to evolution; `Kurma` - the amphibian - is regarded as the next stage after `Matysa`, the fish.
-Here is the detailed [evolutionary interpretation](https://en.wikipedia.org/wiki/Dashavatara).
-- The other two primal forces (potencies of knowledge) are `Bramha` and `Siva`.
-It is important to mention that while all three have their respective representations (in idols) in the human form, only `Vishnu` may physically incarnate in living form.
-Obviously, because `Vishnu` is the science of manifestation.
-It must present reference examples. `Bramh` and `Siva` never incarnate in the physical world.

----

 [^divine]: The word "divine" might sound like a religious myth to a modern reader; but it's not.
 For example our modern AI models are well capable of writing an article.
 Arguably they may be able to write a complete book on any topic of choice.
 But they all need a prompt.
 No AI model writes a poem on its own.
 In that parlance, the "prompt" that we give to chatGPT is a divine trigger for the large language model.
 Future models will sure have capability to decide if the prompt is worthy or not.